Find Grad Schools

 34 Yearly Graduations

 The 16th most popular school in the country for teaching english as a second or foreign language/esl language instructor majors who are seeking their master's degree is University of Central Oklahoma.
-The average in-state tuition for full-time undergraduates is $7,284 per year, while in-state graduate students, on average, pay $7,626 per year.
+Each year, around 14,100 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $7,026 per year, while in-state graduate students, on average, pay $7,356 per year.
 During the most recent year for which we have data, 34 people received their master's degree in teaching english as a second or foreign language/esl language instructor from UCO.
+About 85% of this group were women, and 54% were students from an underrepresented racial-ethnic group.

 #19